 A better approach

 As part of the simulator upgrade effort, engineers redesigned the air handling system.
 They retained the original fan motors but replaced the original drives with Parker AC650V variable speed drives interconnected with a management unit.
 The approach let the fans be driven slowly when the weather was cooler, with the capability of running at the maximum output during warm weather.
 The drives are designed to be easy to configure, even in complex open-loop applications, and provide a wide range of power outputs and options.
 The unit’s modular design makes it easy for engineers to make later changes to the control panels.

 British Airways appreciated that Parker manufactures in the UK and offers local technical support.
 This is important because the simulators must run 24/7 so the capability to have immediate access to replacement parts is critical.

 AC drives deliver payback

 The modified air handling systems fitted with the AC650V drives are using significantly less energy.
-In fact, the technology has reduced each cell’s energy usage by 95 percent as well as let them cut costs in other areas as well.
+In fact, technology has reduced each cell’s energy usage by 95 percent as well as let them cut costs in other areas as well.
 For example, the motor bearings don’t wear nearly as much, freeing the facility from having to perform maintenance as often.
-In addition, because the air handling units run at low speeds most of the time, the there is less overall noise in the simulator cells, which results in improved working conditions.
+In addition, because the air handling units run at low speeds most of the time, there is less overall noise in the simulator cells, which results in improved working conditions.
 Perhaps most importantly, the variable speed drives are cost-effective and thereby have provided a payback period of under two years.

 For more information, please visit Parker's Electromechanical and Drives Division